 Danville and partners are acting to enhance preservation.

-Certified Local Government

-Danville became a Certified Local Government, which allows the city to nominate locations to the National Register of Historic Places, receive technical assistance, and participate in state and federal historic preservation funding programs.
+Certified Local Government Danville is a Certified Local Government, which allows the city to nominate locations to the National Register of Historic Places, receive technical assistance, and participate in state and federal historic preservation funding programs.
+Zoning Danville created the Historic Preservation Overlay District for the purpose of maintaining, preserving, protecting, and enhancing the architecture, cultural significance, economic vitality, heritage tourism, and visual character of Danville's historic resources.
+Buildings in these areas are often eligible for a host of funding sources to accomplish this goal, including local, state, and federal incentives.
+Planning Danville has a Historic Preservation and Arts & Cultural Plan which guide future decision-making.

-Zoning

-Danville created the Historic

-Preservation Overlay District for the

-purpose of maintaining, preserving,

-protecting, and enhancing the

-architecture, cultural significance,

-economic vitality, heritage tourism,

-and visual character of Danville's

-historic resources.
-Buildings in these

-areas are often eligible for a host

-of funding sources to accomplish

-this goal, including local, state, and

-federal incentives.

-Planning

-Danville has a Historic Preservation and Arts & Cultural Plan which guide future decision-making.

-Commission of Architectural Review

-The Commission of Architectural Review is a seven member commission appointed by City Council to review all new construction, exterior renovations, and signs undertaken in Danville's Old West End Historic District.
+Commission of Architectural Review The Commission of Architectural Review is a seven member commission appointed by City Council to review all new construction, exterior renovations, and signs undertaken in Danville's Old West End Historic District.
+River District Design Commission The River District Design Commission is a seven member board appointed by the City Council to review all new construction, exterior renovations, and signs undertaken in Danville's River District.
+National Civil Rights Trail Danville is part of the National Civil Rights Trail, a collection of landmarks across 15 states that tell the story of changemakers in the Civil Rights movement.

-Community Development Block Grants

-The Community Development Block Grant (CDBG) Program is a federal program that began in 1975 to enhance and invest in existing buildings and neighborhoods.
-It is administered by the U.S. Department of Housing and Urban Development.
-The City of Danville receives approximately \$1 million in CDBG funds every year.

-National Civil Rights Trail

-Danville is part of the National Civil Rights Trail, a collection of landmarks across 15 states that tell the story of changemakers in the Civil Rights movement.

-RECOMMENDATIONS & ACTIONS

-C.1.1 Continued Preservation

-Continue historic structure and neighborhood preservation.

-- Maintain the architectural integrity and character of existing historic districts. - 2.
+RECOMMENDATION C.1.1 Continued Preservation Continue historic structure and neighborhood preservation.
+ACTIONS - 1.
+Maintain the architectural integrity and character of existing historic districts. - 2.
 Develop a guide for owners of historic properties including funding resources, lists of qualified contractors, and best practices. - 3.
-Continue to incentivize the rehabilitation of historic structures. - Promote Danville as a heritage tourism destination, a national designation created in partnership with Federal organizations.

-- 5. Explore pursuing historic designation in eligible neighborhoods after receiving adequate interest from neighborhood stakeholders. - 5.a.
+Continue to incentivize the rehabilitation of historic structures. - 4.
+Promote Danville as a heritage tourism destination, a national designation created in partnership with Federal organizations. - 5.
+Explore pursuing historic designation in eligible neighborhoods after receiving adequate interest from neighborhood stakeholders. - 5.a.
 Provide materials explaining the advantages and disadvantages of historic designations when conducting community outreach.

-How to Use Danville's Funding and Incentives

-There are many programs available at the local, state, and federal level to assist with historic preservation.

-- Real Estate Tax Abatement Program.
+How to Use Danville's Funding and Incentives There are many programs available at the local, state, and federal level to assist with historic preservation. - Real Estate Tax Abatement Program.
 Provides a real estate tax exemption for substantially rehabilitated residential, multifamily, commercial, industrial, or multi-use structures within a historic district. - Façade Improvement Grant Program.
 A matching grant program managed by the River District Association for rehabilitating facades for commercial buildings in designated historic districts. - Zoning Exemptions.
 Certain minor projects in the Historic Preservation Overlay Zone are exempted from review.
-Reach out to the City of Danville Division of Planning to learn more.

-- State Funding.
-The Virginia Department of Historic Resources has created a Financial Incentives Guide of resources available to property owners and developers.

-- Virginia Historic Preservation

-Tax Incentive Program.
-Provides

-up to 25% income tax credit for

-the rehabilitation of historic,
+Reach out to the City of Danville Division of Planning to learn more. - State Funding.
+The Virginia Department of Historic Resources has created a Financial Incentives Guide of resources available to property owners and developers. - Virginia Historic Preservation Tax Incentive Program.
+Provides up to 25% income tax credit for the rehabilitation of historic, income-producing buildings that have been determined by the National Park Service to be certified historic structures. - Federal Historic Preservation Tax Incentive Program.
+Provides a 20% income tax credit for the rehabilitation of historic, income-producing buildings that have been determined by the National Park Service to be certified historic structures. - Expertise.

-income-producing buildings

-that have been determined by

-the National Park Service to be

-certified historic structures.

-- Federal Historic Preservation

-Tax Incentive Program.
-Provides

-a 20% income tax credit for

-the rehabilitation of historic,

-income-producing buildings

-that have been determined by

-the National Park Service to be

-certified historic structures.

-- Expertise.
 Several organizations can provide technical expertise, advise, or serve as hired consultants to assist with preservation efforts.
 This would include: the Danville Commission of Architectural Review, Danville River District Design Commission, Danville Historical Society, Virginia Humanities, and National Park Service.